MxPx: Self-titled album, Southbound to San Antonio, and Find A Way Home (2018–present)

 On October 6, 2020, the group announced they would be starting a new live performance experience separated into various rounds.
 The first round of the series titled Between This World and the Next premiered on October 16, 2020, in which the band performed a full livestream concert.
 The group hosted several rounds of Between This World and the Next which featured new tracks, custom set lists, and fan questions.

 On March 11, 2021, the band announced the release of their exclusive MxPx Box Collection featuring 10 full-length albums, original album artwork, bonus inserts and album commentary, zoetropic slipmat, hardcover book, and durable outer case.
 The box set was made available for pre-order on March 19, 2021, and immediately sold out units on the same day.
 To thank fans for instantly selling out the exclusive box set, the group organized and announced the release of their new single "Can't Keep Waiting" and a free live show hosted on April 16, 2021.

 Of "Can't Keep Waiting", Herrera told SPIN Magazine in an interview, "[‘Can't Keep Waiting’] morphed a little bit as we played it on the livestreams, and people kept asking when it was coming out, so we finally were like, ‘OK, we should probably record this thing.’"

 In July 2021, MxPx teamed up with Kalie Wolfe of rising band RIVALS to release an upbeat track titled, "Say Yes", which was placed on Five Guys’ streaming station and later featured on Fortnite Radio.

 On November 12, 2021, MxPx surprise dropped their new live album Southbound to San Antonio.
 The album features 23 of the band's live performances from their last in-person show before the pandemic on February 29, 2020.
 Following the release of Southbound to San Antonio, the group announced that they would be returning to the stage for two special performances on April 1, 2022, in Anaheim, California at House of Blues and the following night on April 2, 2022, in Phoenix, Arizona at the Marquee Theatre.

 During a live streaming concert on December 23, 2022, Mike announced that a new album will be out in 2023.
+On July 6, the band officially announced on their social media platforms that their next album Find A Way Home, would release August 25, with pre-orders up for sale on their website.
+The lead single, “Stay Up All Night”, was dropped on July 21, with the music video releasing a day prior.
+Since the release of the album, the band has played several virtual live performances across social media, taking over pages for bands such as Bowling for Soup, Goldfinger, and Less Than Jake.

+MxPx announced a new single titled "One Zero Zero" releasing on May 16, 2025.